TL;DR

 About

 Note: Gemini Ultra (released early 2024) has since been superseded by more advanced versions.
-As of 2026, Google’s flagship models include Gemini 2.0, Gemini 2.5 Pro, and specialized variants.
+As of 2026, Google’s flagship offering is the Gemini 3 family, sitting above the still-shipping Gemini 2.0 and Gemini 2.5 Pro tiers.
 This article documents the original Gemini Ultra for historical context.

 Google Gemini Ultra was Google DeepMind’s top-tier offering in the Gemini family, known for: